-The mission of the High Performance Analytics and Computing (HPAC) Platform is to build, integrate and operate the base infrastructure for the Human Brain Project, together with Fenix, a project that is about to start.
+The mission of the High Performance Analytics and Computing (HPAC) Platform is to build, integrate and operate the base infrastructure for the Human Brain Project, together with the ICEI project, which is funded by the European Commission to initiate the formation of the Fenix Infrastructure.
 The infrastructure comprises hardware and software components, which are required to run large-scale, data-intensive, interactive simulations, to manage large amounts of data and to implement and manage complex workflows comprising concurrent simulation, data analysis and visualisation workloads.

 During the last two years, major progress has been made in all areas.